LorenaPotlog/tpd-wildfire-predictions/README.md

 - `WildfireLiveIngestionApp`
   Polls NASA FIRMS and OpenWeather, then writes live fire and weather events into Kafka.
 - `WildfireRiskJob`
-  Runs in Flink, consumes Kafka fire/weather events, calculates wildfire risk predictions, and publishes them to the `wildfire-risk-predictions` Kafka topic.
+  Runs in Flink, consumes Kafka fire and weather events, calculates wildfire risk predictions, and publishes them to the `wildfire-risk-predictions` Kafka topic.
 - `PredictionDashboardServer`
   Reads prediction events from Kafka and serves the local dashboard UI on `http://localhost:7070`.

 There is also one demo tool:

 - `WildfireSeederApp`
-  Can publish fake/demo data when you do not want to depend on live external APIs.
+  Can publish demo data in order to showcase the dashboard when needed.

 ## End-To-End Flow